 Updated on February 7, 2017

-This month, people will exchange cards, flowers, and gifts – all in the name of St. Valentine.
-Would you like to know more about this “patron saint of love” and the day that bears his name?
-Keep reading for some fun facts about the sweetest day of the year.
+This month, people everywhere will exchange cards, flowers, and gifts – all in the name of St. Valentine.
+Want to know more about the “patron saint of love” and the day that bears his name?
+Check out these Valentine’s Day fun facts.

 The History of Valentine’s Day

-Valentine’s Day is a popular social holiday that celebrates love.
-But what’s the story behind this day?
-How did it begin?
+Valentine’s Day is a popular social holiday that celebrates love, romance, and friendship.
+But what’s the story behind the day?
+How did it all begin?

-Some sources claim that King Henry VIII declared the first Valentine’s Day in 1537.
-Others cite an earlier time, when a Roman named Valentinus showed heroic love for God and the Church.
+Some sources say King Henry VIII of England declared the first Valentine’s Day in 1537.
+Others cite an earlier time, when a Roman named Valentinus showed heroic love for God and Church.
 Still others point to the holiday’s pagan roots.

 According to History (an American television network), Valentine’s Day began as a religious holiday.
-It bears the name of a Christian martyr, it has Roman pagan origins.
+Although it bears the name of a Christian martyr, it has Roman pagan origins.
 Keep reading for more Valentine’s Day fun facts.

 7 Valentine’s Day Fun Facts

-Today, Valentine’s Day is more of a secular holiday than a religious festivity.
-The theme centers on love, affection, and friendship.
-In the United States, Valentine’s Day is the most commercialized holiday after Christmas and Halloween.
+In modern times, Valentine’s Day is more of a secular holiday than a religious observance.
+It’s a day that celebrates love and affection.
+And in the United States, it’s the most commercialized holiday after Christmas and Halloween.

-However you choose to celebrate (chocolate truffles, anyone?), here are seven Valentine’s Day fun facts for you to enjoy and share.
+However you choose to celebrate the holiday (chocolate truffles, anyone?), here are seven Valentine’s Day fun facts to read and share.

 1. The Valentine Legend